qining/quartz/README.md

+This is an experiment to see whether Quartz can be used as a renderer for my Foam notes.

+https://zheteng.pages.dev is backed by my notes + this Quartz repo.

+Below is the original README.md for the Quartz project.
+---
 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming